MicrosoftDocs/power-platform/power-virtual-agents/fundamentals-get-started.md

     :::image type="content" source="media\fundamentals-get-started\hello-world-topic.png" alt-text="Name topic and add trigger phrase.":::

-4. Next you'll define bot responses and the overall bot conversation.
+4. Next, you'll define bot responses and the overall bot conversation.

    Start by entering 'Hello!
 I'll create a personalized greeting for you.' into the first **Message** node.